Vyxal/Vyxal/contributing/ElementDocumentation.md

 But since we're using `() => Context ?=> Unit`, we would have to use `f(x())` for the compiler to think we want to evaluate `x`.
 This avoids the problem above.

-## `Impls`

-All the element implementations live inside `Impls`, which is a private singleton object inside `Elements`.
-Why not put all the element implementations inside `Elements` directly?
-Because we want them to all be inaccessible from the outside, so you want all of them to be private.
-If each and every element implementation needed to be marked `private`, at some point, someone would inevitably forget to mark one element private.
-It wouldn't be a big deal but it'd be kinda irksome.
-It's easier to mark `Impls` as private, put the element implementations inside that, and leave them without accessibility modifiers.